doswelleth-zz/lambda-house-weekly/first-edition.md

 Shout out to the guy sleeping 5 yards from my gated residence to whose couch pillow I gifted a former housemate’s hoody.
 He wasn’t there when I came back outside to drop it off but that shit was gone after class when I furtively peeked out the window.
 I saw him under the tree later wearing it.
 We can do better, SF.

+The House is collectively owned(?) and operated by The Group (alias).
+This Group is identifiably nice but were unannounced upon my arrival.
+My Lambda Housemates, too, were unaware of their presence let alone their authority.
+That would explain the random shoe-and-sockless pop-ins and seeming disregard for my personal space.
+The Group recently sent out an email which my account appropriately associated with the junk I never see, describing what effectively may be called the Rules of the House.
+I am now confused by which rules to break (hipster backyard **ragers**!) and which to follow (no pets).

+A shiny new housemate arrived Saturday morning: professional, ex-military, easy personality.
+He bought the same milk as A. (name abbreviated to protect the innocent), which is the kind of thing you discuss when various people share the same food preservation technology.
+A spawn of The Group, S. seems to be getting on fine with my housemates.

 #### FEATURE REQUESTS

 # ANONYMOUS

 **A 4th Working Burner** Building guy came this Friday morning.
 Rang the doorbell 5 times while I was figuring out the data type to my JSONDecoder().
 Scared the shit out of me.
 He was nice, barely spoke English, laughed after every unintelligible sentence, and only capped 1 of 2 no-pilot burners.

+**Conversations with...** Generally Housemates prefer exploring San Francisco on weekends, shopping at Trader Joes, and navigating the stench of pot and poop as God intended.
+But it would be cracking if we had an hour once a month, Saturday or Sunday, with a prominent founder or iOS engineer.

 **Dining Area** We will probably combine unused work desks for the kitchen but this was brought up.
-3 of us are just big guys.
+3 of us are just big guys and require more space.
 2 of us could have won The Battle of Bannockburn with William Wallace.

-**School Psychologist** PMs are not motivators or comforters (though ours, Jacob M., is the next best thing to a young doctor with an exquisite bedside manner).
+**School Psychologist** PMs are not motivators or comforters (though ours, J. M., is the next best thing to a young doctor with an exquisite bedside manner).
+Shout out to S. C.

 A proper mental health professional is expensive.
 And maybe not necessary.
 But I imagine there are people who would like to talk to someone without feeling like they’re being handled and put back on the horse by an instructor or project manager.

 Special Thanks

-Lambda School
+Mission District thrift stores and bodegas
 <br>
 Amazon 1-day delivery
 <br>
-Archive Collective
+Every swell palm tree lining Dolores Street